gamejolt/doc-help/src/_markdown/_paragraphs.md

 ## Paragraphs

+A line break equals a line break.
+Two line breaks will make a new paragraph.
 To create separate paragraphs, simply leave a blank line between blocks of text.

 ```
 This is one paragraph, and it's amazing.